Fish and Aquatic Life

-The 2018 assessments of Hoton Creek (miles 0-2.23) showed impairment by phosphorus; new total phosphorus sample data exceeded 2018 WisCALM listing criteria for the Fish and Aquatic Life use, however, available biological data did not indicate impairment.
+The 2018 assessments of Hoton Creek (miles 0-2.23) showed impairment by phosphorus; new total phosphorus sample data exceeded 2018 WisCALM listing criteria for the Fish and Aquatic Life use.
+However, available biological data did not indicate impairment.
 New macroinvertebrate and fish sample data were assessed, but no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category.
-Based on the most updated information, this water is proposed for the impaired waters list.
+Based on the most updated information, this water was proposed for the impaired waters list.

 Author Ashley Beranek

-The 2018 assessments of Hoton Creek (miles 2.23-3.93) showed impairment by phosphorus; new total phosphorus sample data exceed 2018 WisCALM listing criteria for the Fish and Aquatic Life use, however, no biological data (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scores) were available to assess biological impairment.
-Based on the most updated information, this water is proposed for the impaired waters list.
+The 2018 assessments of Hoton Creek (miles 2.23-3.93) showed impairment by phosphorus; new total phosphorus sample data exceeded the 2018 WisCALM listing criteria for the Fish and Aquatic Life use.
+However, no biological data (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scores) were available to assess biological impairment.
+Based on the most updated information, this water was proposed for the impaired waters list.

 Author Ashley Beranek